 Office space in the Woodruff School is limited, however desks are available for many full-time, on-campus graduate students.
 Graduate research and teaching assistants and other students working on a research project under the direction of a faculty member are usually assigned desk space in a laboratory associated with that research.
-Use the Graduate Student Request form to request office/desk space in MRDC, Love, MaRC, IBB, or Neely.
-After being approved, see Bruce Barkley in the Facilities office (MRDC, Room 2210) to pick up your key.
+Use the Graduate Student Request form to request office/desk space in MRDC, Love, GTMI (MaRC), IBB, or Boggs.
+After being approved, see Ms. Samiah Blake in MRDC 1 Room 1312 to pick up your key.

 If you note any problems with this automated process, please notify the Office of Student Services by sending an email directly to Wayne Whiteman.

 Priority for office assignments is as follows: